How to Rank on ChatGPT: The 2026 Guide to AI Search Visibility

 How long does it take to rank on ChatGPT?
 There is no fixed date, and anyone promising one is guessing.
 Adding a clear answer to a page ChatGPT already crawls can show up within a few weeks, since the model just needs a cleaner passage to lift.
 The slower half, earning mentions, getting into roundups, and maturing review profiles, typically takes a few months because it depends on other people.
 Industry estimates of two to three months to see real movement are reasonable.
 Treat it as a compounding effort, not a switch you flip.

 Do backlinks help you rank on ChatGPT?
 They help, but less than most people assume.
-In the 2026 Ahrefs study, backlinks correlated with AI citations at 0.218 versus 0.664 for unlinked brand mentions, roughly a three-to-one gap.
-Backlinks still move classic search rankings, which feed the search step ChatGPT uses, so they are not useless.
+Across engines, unlinked brand mentions correlate with AI citations much more strongly than backlinks do — the figures, from Ahrefs' 2026 study, are in how to improve brand visibility in AI search.
+Backlinks still move classic search rankings, which feed the Bing search step ChatGPT uses, so they are not useless.
 They are just one signal among several, and not the one to over-invest in for AI visibility.
 Earning genuine mentions is the higher-return work.

 Why does Reddit matter so much for ChatGPT?
 Because the data is stark: Reddit is ChatGPT's most-cited domain, ahead of every other site in Ahrefs' analysis of 9.6 million queries.
 The model reaches for Reddit when a question calls for real human opinion.
 The way to benefit is to be authentically active in the threads your audience reads, helping first, not to spam or plant posts, which gets removed and damages the trust you need.